lingthio/Flask-User-starter-app/README.md

 ## Acknowledgements
-This project used [Flask-User-starter-app](https://github.com/lingthio/Flask-User-starter-app) as a starting point.
+[Flask-User-starter-app](https://github.com/lingthio/Flask-User-starter-app) was used as a starting point for this code repository.

-    # Please leave this section in your project's README file.
+    # Please consider leaving the line above in your project's README file.
 Thank you.